You are in [Places] [Church Way]

 It was a lovely area in which to live.
 On the edge of the town, open views to the marsh, distant fields and woods, not acres of agricultural land as now, nor modern housing estates.
 My family moved from an old thatch roofed cottage in Oxford Street, Eddington into one of the houses in 1938.

-The access track was originally named Dog Lane, then West View and finally included in Church Way when Dog Hill was renamed.
+The access track was originally named Dog Lane, then West View and finally included in Church Way when Dog Hill was renamed (which was in 1951-HLP).

 Some of the houses are now privately owned, or form part of Sovereign Housing Association.
 During the years a public footpath was provided but the track itself became sadly neglected.
 The gravelled surface was consistently washed downhill during heavy rain storms causing deep pot holes to appear and any tree roots above ground made matters even worse.
 After considerable controversy regarding ownership and responsibility, in 2010 the track was finally reinstated and resurfaced with tarmac.
 (A search through the archives at Hungerford Rural District Council records would surely have thrown some light on the subject - it must have been Minuted!).